Romey-Artcenter/sp24_ixd/final/Readme.md

 ![image](img/11.jpg)

-After testing, the best way to detect the distance between the u ser and the Uber (monitor):
+After testing, the best way to detect the distance between the user and the Uber (monitor):

 ![image](img/21.jpg)